'Go to hell!' Coach demands Larry Nassar look at sex-abuse victims

 He pleaded guilty to sexually assaulting 10 girls, and prosecutors are asking for a sentence of 125 years.
 He's already been sentenced to 60 years on federal child pornography charges.

-Nearly 100 women are expected to give statements at the sentencing hearing, which will last through Friday, when Ingham County Court Judge Rosemarie Aquilina will impose the penalty.
+Nearly 100 women are expected to give statements at the sentencing hearing, which will last through Friday.

+Making a surprise appearance at the hearing was the president of Michigan State University, where Nassar had his sports medicine practice until he was fired last year.

+The university has been accused of ignoring early complaints about Nassar and of botching the response after the scandal broke.
+During the hearing on Tuesday, one victim said MSU President Lou Anna Simon was a "coward" for not showing up.

-"He will never be free," Aquilina told victim Amanda Thomashow, who previously told NBC News her story of trying to bring Nassar to justice three years ago.
+"He will never be free," Aquilina told victim Amanda Thomashow, who previously told NBC News her story of reporting Nassar to MSU three years ago only to see him cleared and allowed to return to work.